 Why Measuring Feedback is Critical

 Secondly, feedback from guests can help you gain a deeper understanding of your hotel’s operations.
 Say, for example, a guest waits over 30 minutes at your hotel for their room service order.
-If they provide feedback, you can recognize that the time to serve was too long and fix the issue before it happens to anyone else.
+If they provide feedback through a customer satisfaction survey, you can recognize that the time to serve was too long and fix the issue before it happens to anyone else.
 What’s more, if your feedback process is real-time, you can resolve the issue immediately – deterring the guest from leaving the premises upset and spreading negativity on review sites.

 Lastly, obtaining feedback from your guests can help you create a better strategy for the future focused on customer satisfaction.
 Knowing what is working and what is not directly from the guest’s perspective, can help you navigate what to tweak in your current strategy.
 For instance, if you’re a hotel and your guests aren’t responding to your post-visit emails, it might be time to look at the messaging you are using and test out a few options.
 Or, determine an alternative method or timing of delivery.